-Once the information is available in the database, you may turn on Salutation and/or Title in the advanced label layout options.
-By default, these options are off, so labels only display first and last names.
+Once the information is available in the database, you may turn on Salutation and/or Title on in the Label option.
+By default, these options are off, so labels only display names.

 When adding titles, it is strongly recommended to use Classic label style under the image.
 Side labels cannot accommodate the extra lines of text and Vintage place a small box around the portrait & label, reducing the available area.